Mandisa: American Idol

-Mandisa auditioned for the United States talent competition show American Idol in Chicago, in 2005.
-She referred to herself as "just Mandisa," thus was billed simply as Mandisa on the show.
-She stated that her musical influences run the gamut from Whitney Houston to Def Leppard.
+In 2005, Mandisa auditioned in Chicago, Illinois for the United States talent competition television show American Idol.
+After referring to herself as "just Mandisa", she was billed on the show as "Mandisa".
+When she provided background information to the show's producers, she said that her musical influences were diverse, from Whitney Houston to Def Leppard.

 Idol judge Simon Cowell made several comments about Mandisa's weight after her successful audition.
-He first quipped, "Do we have a bigger stage this year?"
-Then, when Paula Abdul commented that Mandisa had a "Frenchie" growl to her voice, Cowell responded that a more apt comparison would be to France itself.
-These were among comments that drew the ire of the National Association to Advance Fat Acceptance, (NAAFA) and would be one of the reasons Mandisa would entitle her 2007 album True Beauty.
+He quipped, "Do we have a bigger stage this year?"
+Then when Paula Abdul commented that Mandisa had a "Frenchie" growl to her voice, Cowell responded that a more apt comparison would be to France itself.
+The comments and others drew the ire of the National Association to Advance Fat Acceptance, (NAAFA) and was one of the reasons Mandisa entitled her 2007 album, True Beauty.

-When Mandisa presented herself to the judges prior to the final cut-down to the season's 24 semi-finalists, she told Cowell: "What I want to say to you is that, yes, you hurt me and I cried and it was painful, it really was.
+When Mandisa spoke to the judges just before the season's cut to 24 semi-finalists, she told Cowell: "What I want to say to you is that, yes, you hurt me and I cried and it was painful, it really was.
 But I want you to know that I've forgiven you and that you don't need someone to apologize in order to forgive somebody.
 I figure that if Jesus could die so that all of my wrongs could be forgiven, I can certainly extend that same grace to you."
-Cowell told Mandisa that he was "humbled" and apologized to her immediately.
+Cowell apologized to her immediately, saying that he was "humbled".

-On the March 7, 2006, Idol show, she stated in her pre-performance video that she sucked her thumb until she was 24 years old.
+On the March 7, 2006, Idol show, she said in her pre-performance video that she sucked her thumb until she was 24 years old.
 She performed a rendition of Chaka Khan's "I'm Every Woman" which drew praise from all three judges.
-She was among the 12 contestants chosen on March 9, 2006, as a finalist in Idol's fifth season.

-Mandisa was eliminated from American Idol on April 5, 2006, in the top nine, having never previously been in the bottom three (she was there with Paris Bennett and Elliott Yamin, neither of whom had been in the bottom three either).
-Mandisa revealed that, when the first group of Taylor Hicks, Kellie Pickler and Chris Daughtry was sent back to safety, and Mandisa, Elliott and Paris were on the stage on one side and the other group of Ace Young, Katharine McPhee and Bucky Covington on the other side, she told Paris and Elliott that it was most likely their own group in the bottom three, as she remembered how the same thing had happened in the third season, when the three divas landed in the bottom three, and was sure that it would probably be a "shocker" like that one as Ace, Katharine and Bucky had all been in the bottom three earlier.
-She, like most eliminated contestants, appeared on The Tonight Show with Jay Leno one day later.
+Mandisa was among the 12 contestants chosen on March 9, 2006, as a finalist in Idol's fifth season.
+She was eliminated from American Idol on April 5, 2006, in the top nine (she, Paris Bennett, and Elliott Yamin were in the bottom three).
+None of them had previously been in the bottom three).
+She, like most of the eliminated contestants, appeared on The Tonight Show with Jay Leno a day later.